antfu/talks/2023-10-28/src/slides.md

 </v-clicks>

 <!--
 The first example I am going to show you is actually my first open source project back in 2019.

 The repo name is call `vscode-vue-i18n-ally`.
-It's a VS Code extension for helping Vue developers to work with i18n, like preview the translations in code, or manage keys for each language, etc.
+It's a VS Code extension for helping Vue developers to work with i18n, or so call internationallization, like preview the translations in code, or manage keys for each language, etc.
 -->

 ---